 But if I move the slider to the right, you will start to see some areas become black.

-Black hides the sharpening effect, while white reveal the sharpening effect.
+Black hides the sharpening effect, while white reveals the sharpening effect.

-The Masking slider helps you remove the extra noise produced by “Amount” and “Detail” sliders.
+The Masking slider helps you remove the extra noise produced by the “Amount” and “Detail” sliders.

 Reduce The Noise Caused by Sharpening